Policy key definitions:

 Email marketing messages & subscription

 Under the GDPR we use the consent lawful basis for anyone subscribing to our newsletter or marketing mailing list.
 We only collect certain data about you, as detailed in the “Processing of your personal date” above.
-Any email marketing messages we send are done so through MailChimp.

 Email marketing messages that we send may contain tracking beacons / tracked clickable links or similar server technologies in order to track subscriber activity within email marketing messages.
 Where used, such marketing messages may record a range of data such as; times, dates, I.P addresses, opens, clicks, forwards, geographic and demographic data.
 Such data, within its limitations will show the activity each subscriber made for that email campaign.